CodebreakerApp/thrive2023/README.md

 31.5.2023, 13:45 - 14:45, Grascina Gratiosa

 For quite a while, ASP.NET Core MVC was the only choice when writing REST APIs with ASP.NET Core.
-It is still a good and valid choice, especially for more complex REST APIs.
-However, we now have a new way of defining web APIs, for simpler REST APIs, microservice-oriented projects, and simple web apps.
+It is still a good and valid choice.
+However, we now have a new way of defining web APIs, for simpler REST APIs, microservice-oriented projects, which can event be used with bigger services.
 Minimal APIs come without the overhead and kitchen-sink approach of MVC.
-We'll look into the supported features, how they compare with MVC, how Minimal APIs can be extended with libraries like Carter, and what the future brings for Minimal APIs.
+In this session you'll learn the progress done including with .NET 7 such as grouping, typed results, and filters, and look into the directions .NET is taking with .NET 8 in relation to hosting applications in cloud environments.

 ## Creating and running .NET services with Azure Container Apps